-- To BhagsuNag waterfall by two different paths — You can walk up to this waterfall from upper Bhagsu, the walk is short from there, and the top side of the waterfall is less crowded.
-Or you can walk from lower Bhagsu, which is a long walk.
-Do visit Shiva cafe which is further above the waterfall, and drink the cold coffee there.
+- To BhagsuNag waterfall by two different paths — Bhagsu falls can be reached from upper Bhagsu: that walk is shorter and the top side of the waterfall is less crowded.
+Or you can walk to the waterfall from lower Bhagsu, which is a long walk.
+Do visit Shiva cafe further above the waterfall and have cold coffee there.

-- To the Triund campsite and the snow-capped mountains of Dhauladhar— You can book a tour to do this trek, but we went on our own.
-When you cross the Gallu Devi temple above Dharamkot, there is a checkpoint.
-The officers there will ask you if you have a tent booked at the top of Triund.
-We hadn’t booked a tent for we knew we would find something at the top.
-We were lucky to find a group who told the officers that we were with them; otherwise, the officers wouldn’t have allowed us to go further.
-They check this to make sure that everyone has a safe place to sleep a the top of Triund.
-You might want to book a tent ahead of time or request a group to take you along.
-Also, carry an ID card.
-The walk to Triund took us almost four hours one-way.
-Carry water and bananas and some snacks or protein bars.
+- To the Triund campsite and the snow-capped mountains of Dhauladhar – This trek can be done on your own (but a lot of travelers also do guided hikes to these hills).
+After the Gallu Devi temple (above Dharamkot), there is a checkpoint.
+The officers ask the walkers if they have a tent booked at the top of Triund.
+We hadn’t booked a tent for we knew we would find something at the summit.
+We were lucky to find a group who told the officers we were with them; otherwise, we wouldn’t have been allowed to go further.
+The checking is to make sure everyone has a safe place to sleep on the Triund mountains at night.
+So book a tent in advance.
+Carry an ID card.
+The hike to Triund took us almost four hours one way.
+Bring water, bananas, and some snacks or protein bars.
 The shops along the way sell stuff at higher prices for they have to carry the inventory to the top.
-You should camp at Triund for a night to really experience the place.
-The same day or the next morning, you can also walk to the snowline, which are the snowcapped mountains of Dhauladhar and could be reached by hiking for about two hours from the top of Triund.
+You should camp at Triund for a night to experience the place.
+The same day or the next morning, you can also walk to the snowline, which are the snowcapped mountains of Dhauladhar.
+Snowline can be reached by hiking for about two hours from the Triund summit.

 - To McleodGanj — The main road from Bhagsu road goes up to Mcleod.

-- To the Dalai Lama main temple in Mcleodganj— This one is easy to find in Mcleodganj.
+- To the Dalai Lama’s main temple in Mcleodganj— This one is easy to find in Mcleodganj.

 - And even to Dharamshala— Take the road that forks from the Bhagsu-Mcleodganj road and goes down, and keep walking.
 Ask the locals for the way.
-You can also walk along the stream that goes down from Bhagsu waterfall and continues.
-Or you can choose to walk up the hills like I did.
+You can also walk along the stream that goes down from Bhagsu waterfall.
+Or walk up the hills as I did.

 From Mcleod, you can hike up to the village of Naddi, too.
-Himachal is so well-connected for a walker that you can reach almost anywhere from everywhere if you have the time and physical and mental capacity to walk.
+Himachal is so well-connected that you can reach almost anywhere from everywhere if you have the time and physical and mental capacity to walk.
 I will write separate articles on some of these walks later.

-When you get bored of Bhagsu and Kangra valley, travel to Manali or Kasol, a noisy gateway to a beautiful Parvati valley – which is what I am planning to do.
-You can also go to Bir Billing in Kangra and do some paragliding there for the village is popular for the same.
+When you get bored of Bhagsu and Kangra valley, travel to Manali or Kasol, a noisy gateway to the beautiful Parvati valley – which is what I am planning to do.
+You can also go to Bir Billing in Kangra and paraglide there.

-Where to stay in Bhagsu?
+Where to stay in Bhagsu, Dharamshala?
 What can you eat?

 The best way to find a place in BhagsuNag is to walk around and ask for availability and prices as many homestays and hotels aren’t registered on any website.
-Upper Bhagsu is better to stay as it is less crowded and more peaceful than lower Bhagsu, which has a daily influx of tourists coming in to pray at the Bhagsunag temple.
+Upper Bhagsu is less crowded and more peaceful than lower Bhagsu, which has a daily influx of tourists coming in to pray at the Bhagsu Nag temple.

-Homestay in Himachal Pradesh is easy to find and so are hostels, hotels, and resorts.
+Homestays in Himachal Pradesh are easy to find and so are hostels, hotels, and resorts.
 I chose to stay in a homestay for a month at the price of almost 15k per month (discounted from 700 rs to 550 and am sure that I could have gotten it for 500).
 The room has an attached balcony and a toilet with 24-hours hot water.
-You pay rupees 10 for a bottle of filtered water, but my LifeStraw bottle has saved me much money for I fill it up from any community tap around the village as the water comes directly from the Himalayas.
+You pay rupees 10 for a bottle of filtered water.
+My LifeStraw bottle has saved me a lot of money.
+I fill it up from any village tap as the water comes directly from the Himalayas.

-You can eat at the many multi-cuisine or Tibetan or Indian places, most of which sell Indian, Punjabi, Tibetan, Chinese, and Israeli food.
-Spinach and cheese Momos, Veg Thukpas, spinach mushroom burger, hummus platters, curries and roti, enchiladas, noodles, samosa, you can get it all.
+Bhagsu and its surroundings have many multi-cuisine, European, Tibetan, and Indian places.
+Cuisines range from Indian, Punjabi, Tibetan, and Chinese to Israeli.
+Spinach and cheese momos, vegetarian thukpas, spinach mushroom burger, hummus platters, curries and roti, enchiladas, noodles, samosa, you can get it all.

-When is the best time to visit Himachal Pradesh?
+When is the best time to visit Dharamshala and its villages?

-The climate of Himachal Pradesh is moody.
-You should come here in the summers which start somewhere in mid-April and goes until June end when monsoon starts and the weather starts getting cold.
-Clouds pour down even in the summers, and the summer is not as warm as the summer of the plains.
-The temperature goes up to a maximum of 35, during the afternoon on a sunny day and then it can drop to 4–5 (if there is rain) but generally stays at about 15 at night.
+The climate of Dharamshala is moody.
+The summers start somewhere in mid-April and go until June end when the monsoon starts.
+Then the weather starts getting cold.
+Clouds pour down even in the summers, which aren’t as warm as the summer of the plains.
+The temperature goes up to a maximum of 35 on a sunny afternoon and it can drop to 4–5 (in the rains) but generally stays at about 15 at night.

 Be prepared to face a sudden shift in the weather at any time of the day.
 Carry a rain jacket and a thick jacket or a shawl in your bag.
 Wear shoes.

-What should you bring on your trip to Dharamshala and Himachal Pradesh?
+What to bring on your Dharamshala and Himachal Pradesh trip?

 - Good hiking shoes for women and good hiking shoes for men – A must-have in the Himalayas.

-- Yoga/track pants for women and for men – suitable for long travel and walking around.
+- Yoga/track pants for women and men – suitable for long travel and walking around.

-- A woolen sweater – You can also buy woolen jumpers in Dharamshala.
+- A woolen sweater – Woolen jumpers can be bought in Dharamshala too.

 - A rain jacket – A must-have for it pours crazy in Dharamshala.

-- Warm shawl – You can also buy a Kullu shawl from Himachal.
-Wrapping yourself in a shawl when the Himalayas send chilly winds your way is the best thing you can do.
+- Warm shawl – Or buy a Kullu shawl from Himachal.
+Wrap yourself in a shawl against the chilly Himalayan winds and stay warm.

-- Strong sunscreen – the Himalayas can be pretty sunny, and you would burn in a minute.
+- Strong sunscreen – the Himalayas can be pretty sunny, and even a ten-minute walk can burn you.

-- A first-aid kit – Always carry one while traveling.
+- first-aid kit – Always carry one while traveling.

 - Flashlight – Please don’t go without this one.